The operation of the C&O Canal lock was a little miracle of human ingenuity and mule muscle.

 "It's absolutely unique," he said.

-Elie Cain sat in a chair under the white event tent as officials encouraged the visitors to begin bidding in an auction of photos and to write big checks.
+Elie Cain sat in a chair under a white event tent as officials encouraged the visitors to begin bidding in an auction of photos and to write big checks.
 Each donation had a class based on its size: "Water Level Gift," "Tow Rope Gift" and so on.

 "Wouldn't you like to be part of the 'Mule Team?' " Del.
 Jean B. Cryor (R-Montgomery) asked.